Board and Train Pros and Cons

 Board and Train does offer accelerated instruction, but only after the dog adjusts to his new living situation.

-This usually takes a few days, but may take longer for anxious or fearful dogs.
+This adjustment period usually takes a few days, but may take longer for anxious or fearful dogs.
 Regardless, we cannot expect dogs to jump right into smooth training on Day 1.

 (3) Lack of Trainer Relationship